TimoTrefzer/immucan-scdb/README.md

 ## Before starting

-Change the paths to files provided in the script
+Make sure following files are in the "ressources" folder:
-- cellMarker_path = PATH to TME_markerGenes.xlsx
+- TME_markerGenes.xlsx ; list of marker genes for each cell type
-- chetahClassifier_path = PATH to CHETAH_reference_updatedAnnotation.RData
+- CHETAH_reference_updatedAnnotation.RData ; CHETA reference used for annotation
-- cellOntology_path = PATH to cell_ontology.xlsx
+- cell_ontology.xlsx ; cell ontologies for all annotated cell types

 ## Run scProcessor
 The core of scProcessor are three processing scripts.